nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 ## Branches are just pointers to commits

-Every branch is simply a pointer to a commit with a 'friendly' name that you provide (`main`, `feature-2`, etc.).
+Every branch is simply a pointer to a commit with a 'friendly' name that you provide (e.g. `main`, `feature-2`, etc.).
 A special, unique pointer in every repository is the *HEAD*, which points to the commit corresponding to the working tree's current state. *HEAD* can point to a commit or a local branch.

 When working on a branch, when you stage and commit changes, a  new commit is created, which will `remember` the previous (parent) commit, from which it was based.